 What Type of Books Should You Read?

 People should read books according to their interests.
 Generally, every genre of book is good.
-The most beneficial genres of books are science, self-help books and biographies, because they contain the most knowledge.
+However, the most beneficial genres of books that successful people read are science, self-help books, and biographies, because they contain a lot of knowledge.

 Why You Should Read Your Favorite Genre